laminlabs/lamin-blog/docs/good-memory.md

 [^fuzzy]: The weights couldn't hold state even if they weren't fuzzy.
 Could they?

 [^graves18]: Graves, A., Wayne, G., Reynolds, M. et al. Hybrid computing using a neural network with dynamic external memory.
 Nature 538, 471–476 (2016).

+[^ultimate]: The optimization objective of a new medicine or material targets the creation of a discrete symbolic entity whose formula will be stored in a system or record.

 [^zhang18]: Zhang, A. et al. Recursive Language Models. https://arxiv.org/abs/2512.24601.